XiaYifan1999/LOPR/README.md

 This paper focuses on the pointwise map recovery problem of functional maps in shape-matching.
 By embedding geometric constraints into the spectral domain, we propose a novel and effective method based on locality consistency, which has proven efficiency and accuracy.

+## Dataset
+Relevant shape matching datasets and their corresponding links are available at: https://github.com/XiaYifan1999/Shape-Matching-Dataset-

 If you find this project useful, please cite:

 ```